guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 - translation
 - summarization

-The last two pipelines allow for a side-by-side comparison of the Python implementation (with Rust tokenizers) and the end-to-end Rust version.
-The two pipelines mentioned above can also be instantiated in a few lines of code:
+The last text generation pipelines allow for a side-by-side comparison of the Python implementation (with Rust tokenizers) and the end-to-end Rust version.
+The three pipelines mentioned above can also be instantiated in a few lines of code:

 #### Summarization
 ```rust